HikaruEgashira/lm-suggester/README.md

 #### Manual Integration

-Pipe the output directly to reviewdog:
+Pipe the output directly to reviewdog.

 ```bash
 # Generate suggestion and review